adworacz/zsmooth/README.md

 * radius
   Range: 1 - 10, default: 1
   Size of the temporal window.
+Only radius 1-4 are vectorized/SIMD ready.
   The first and last *radius* frames of a clip are not filtered.

 * planes